WYEMSA Mission, Vision, and Values

 Big Horn Basin Representative

-Scott is the EMS Manager at Powell Valley Health Care.
+Scott works at Powell Valley Healthare and North Big Horn Hospital.
 Scott began his EMS career in 1999 when he was asked to become a volunteer EMT while working in a tire store in Powell.
 He finished the course and started as an EMT basic.
 In 2002 Scott started the courses to become an intermediate while still working as a manager in the tire store.
 In 2005 he started a full-time career in EMS as the manager of the EMS department in Powell.
 In 2010 Scott decided to take the step into nursing and graduated in 2012.
 EMS went from a hobby to a full-time position as the EMS manager for Powell Ambulance, an ER nurse at Powell Valley Health Care, and a flight nurse with Guardian Flight.
 In his free time Scott likes to hunt, fish, camp, and snowmobile with friends and family.
 Scott has a very supportive wife, 2 daughters and a son in-law.

 email